-- 2.1 JOHNS HOPKINS hereby grants to LICENSEE the right and license to the Licensed Products, and to practice the Licensed Processes, subject to 35USC200-211 and the regulations promulgated thereunder, to the end of the term for which the Patent Rights are granted by the applicable governmental authority, unless sooner terminated as hereinafter provided (the "Term").
+2.1 JOHNS HOPKINS hereby grants to LICENSEE the exclusive worldwide right and license to make, have made, use, lease and sell the Licensed Products, and to practice the Licensed Processes, including the right to grant sublicenses, subject to 35USC200-211 and the regulations promulgated thereunder, to the end of the term for which the Patent Rights are granted by the applicable governmental authority, unless sooner terminated as hereinafter provided (the "Term").
 JOHNS HOPKINS reserves the non-transferable royalty-free right to practice the subject matter of any claim within the Patent Rights for its own internal purposes.
-If leaves JOHNS HOPKINS, he shall have the non-transferable, royalty-free right to practice any claim within the Patent Rights for his own academic purposes. - 2.2 In order to establish a period of exclusivity for LICENSEE, JOHNS HOPKINS hereby agrees that it shall not grant any other license to Licensed Products or to Licensed Processes except for its internal research activities during the period of time (the "Exclusive Period") commencing with the Effective Date of this Agreement and terminating with expiration of the last-to-expire patent licensed under this Agreement, unless converted earlier to a nonexclusive license pursuant to Paragraph 4.4 hereof or pursuant to a requirement by the United States Government in accordance with 35USC200-211. - 2.3 LICENSEE shall have the right to $\,$ all or any part of this license.
-LICENSEE agrees that any $\,$ granted by it shall provide that the obligations to JOHNS HOPKINS of Articles II, VIII, IX, X, XIII, XV, and Paragraphs 5.1 and 5.2 of this - Certain information on this page has been omitted and filed separately with the Commission.
-Confidential treatment has been requested with respect to the omitted portions.
+If Dr. Chandrasegaran leaves JOHNS HOPKINS, he shall have the non-transferable, royalty-free right to practice any claim within the Patent Rights for his own academic purposes.

+2.2 In order to establish a period of exclusivity for LICENSEE, JOHNS HOPKINS hereby agrees that it shall not grant any other license to make, have made, use, lease or sell Licensed Products or to practice Licensed Processes except for its internal research activities during the period of time (the "Exclusive Period") commencing with the Effective Date of this Agreement and terminating with expiration of the last-to-expire patent licensed under this Agreement, unless converted earlier to a nonexclusive license pursuant to Paragraph 4.4 hereof or pursuant to a requirement by the United States Government in accordance with 35USC200-211.

+2.3 LICENSEE shall have the right to sublicense all or any part of this license.
+LICENSEE agrees that any sublicenses granted by it shall provide that the obligations to JOHNS HOPKINS of Articles II, VIII, IX, X, XIII, XV, and Paragraphs 5.1 and 5.2 of this